squaresolid/fish-caller/README.md

 ![alt text](https://github.com/squaresolid/fish-caller/blob/master/Fish%20Caller%20part%20placement.png?raw=true)

 The ciruit is designed to either use battery, or powerbank which many Indonesian has.
 The circuit is not waterproof (duh!), in order to use it, the LED and/or Buzzer must be connected to wire and isolated it with Hot Glue to protect it from water.
 LED and/or Buzzer should be placed closest to the bait.
+The Trimmer Potentiometer is to adjust the rate of the frequency.

 Links: